v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 **Adjacency:** A relationship between two OSPF routers that permits the exchange of updates.
 OSPF is picky about sharing updates -- only shares information with neighbors with established adjacency.
 In multi-access connections, routers form adjacencies with the DR and BDR.

-**Designated Router (DR):** In a multi-access network, the DR is elected to reduced formed adjacencies and to publicized received routing information to and from connected routers within the same broadcast domain
+**Designated Router (DR):** In a multi-access network, the DR is elected to reduce formed adjacencies and to publicized received routing information to and from connected routers within the same broadcast domain or link.
+Election are won based on priority level (default is 1).
+If there is a tie, the router with the highest router ID wins.

+**Backup Designated Router (BDR):** The BDR acts as a hot standby for the DR. It receives everything the DR receives but does not send LSAs unless the DR is down.

+**Hello protocol:** Packets that enable dynamic neighbor discovery and maintain neighbor relationships.
+Addressed to multicast